 Often painful bowel movements can be problematic for endometriosis patients during or just before menstruation.
 Irregularities include:

-Treating adhesions from scar tissues on organs can help reduce complications to the bowel and endo belly bloating.
-Adhesiolysis (cutting away scar tissue) surgery needs to be carefully determined with medical professionals for treatment as there is a risk of recurrence.
+The gold standard in treating the underlying cause of endo belly is deep-excision surgery.
+Treating adhesions from scar tissues on organs can help reduce complications to the bowel and endo belly.
+The need for adhesiolysis surgery (cutting away scar tissue) must be carefully determined with and experienced medical professional.

 Gynecologists that perform endometriosis surgery are not necessarily specialists and this commonly results in laparoscopy where the procedure consists of direct burning of lesions with lasers or energy as opposed to removing the lesion entirely with deep excision using traditional surgical equipment that can have a lasting relief and is less likely to create adhesions during the healing process.